yduf/yduf.github.io/_posts/2021-06-12-bit-ternary-coded-decimal.md

 ---
 published: true
-title: Ternary-coded decimal
+title: Binary-coded Ternary
 tags: bits math c++ tic-tac-toe
 ---
 > Representing [Tic-tac-toe]({% post_url 2021-06-08-tic-tac-toe %}) in ternary form, and efficiently generating all possible boards. - yduf

-Rather than doing binary to ternary number conversion [(implying divide and mod)](https://stackoverflow.com/a/7466840/51386), we can directly count in binary-coded ternary form.
+Rather than doing binary to ternary number conversion [(implying divide and mod by 3)](https://stackoverflow.com/a/7466840/51386), we can directly count in binary-coded ternary form.

 ## Ternary Increment
 My own code to increment from 1 to N in binary-coded ternary representation.
 Trick is to use the binary + for handling carry over, by first allowing propagation when it will be needed and then masking spurious bits.